paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 1992—Pub.
 L. 102–325 amended section generally.
 Prior to amendment, section read as follows: “For the purpose of this subchapter, except subparts 1 and 3 of part A, the term ‘family contribution’ with respect to any student means the amount which the student and his or her family may be reasonably expected to contribute toward his or her postsecondary education for the academic year for which the determination is made, as determined in accordance with this part.”

 #### Effective Date of 2020 Amendment
 Amendment by Pub.
-L. 116–260 effective July 1, 2023, except as otherwise expressly provided, and applicable with respect to award year 2023–2024 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
+L. 116–260 effective July 1, 2024, except as otherwise expressly provided, and applicable with respect to award year 2024–2025 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
 L. 116–260, set out as a note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001).
+Implementation of amendment by Pub.
+L. 116–260 allowed on or after July 1, 2023, see section 102(c)(1)(A)(i) of Pub.
+L. 117–103, set out as an On-Time Effective Date Permitted note under [section 1070a of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070a).

 #### Effective Date of 2009 Amendment
 Pub.
 L. 111–39, title IV, § 406(b), July 1, 2009, 123 Stat.
 1950, provided that: “The amendments made by— “(1) paragraph (1) of subsection (a) [amending this section] shall take effect on July 1, 2009; and “(2) paragraph (4) of such subsection [amending [section 1087ss of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1087ss)] shall be effective as if enacted as part of the amendments in section 602(a) of the College Cost Reduction and Access Act (Public Law 110–84), and shall take effect on July 1, 2009.”